Pi4J/pi4j.github.io/content/documentation/board-info.md

 GITHUB Sources of BoardInfoHelper.java and the data model: [pi4j-v2/pi4j-core/src/main/java/com/pi4j/boardinfo/util/BoardInfoHelper.java](https://github.com/Pi4J/pi4j-v2/blob/develop/pi4j-core/src/main/java/com/pi4j/boardinfo/util/BoardInfoHelper.java)
 {{% /notice %}}

-V2.6.0 provides a new class `BoardInfoHelper` that can provide the following info:
+Since V2.6.0, the new class `BoardInfoHelper` provides the following info:

 * Type of Raspberry Pi board as a `BoardInfo` object.
 * If the system uses a RP1 chip with `usesRP1()` (Raspberry Pi 5 only at this moment).